This is an ultralight PCT Gear list for those thru-hiking the Pacific Crest Trail in 2025.

 The best ultralight quilt for the PCT is listed below.

-Honestly, any of the backpacking quilts mentioned on this list is awesome and worthy of use on the PCT.
+Honestly, any of the backpacking quilts mentioned on this list are awesome and worthy of use on the PCT.
 If you need more info check out the full reviews.

 Best Sleeping Pad for the PCT

-An Ultralight air mattress is more comfortable but some people prefer lightweight foam, specially the budget conscience backpacker.
-Side sleeper will certainly need an air mat like the Sea to Summit Ether lite Insulated.
+An Ultralight air mattress is more comfortable but some people prefer lightweight foam, especially the budget-conscious backpacker.
+Side sleepers will certainly need an air mat like the Sea to Summit Ether Light XT Insulated.

-Here are a list of all the best ultralight Sleeping mats for the PCT.
+Here is a list of all the best ultralight Sleeping mats for the PCT.

 Best Hiking Shoes for the PCT

-For narrow feet the better options are Soloman and Brooks.
+For narrow feet, the better options are Saloman and Brooks.
+For wider feet, Altra and Merrell are best.

-Here are my 3 recommendations for the best shoes and boots for PCT thru hikers with wide feet.
+Here are my 3 recommendations for the best shoes and boots for PCT thru-hikers:

-Here are my 3 recommendations for the best trail runners for PCT thru hikers with narrow feet.
+Here are my 3 recommendations for the best trail runners for PCT thru-hikers:

 Best Socks for the PCT

-Darn Tough are the most popular.
-They will wear out and with their lifetime warranty there is nothing better for thru hiking the PCT.
+Darn Tough Socks are the most popular.
+They will wear out and with their lifetime warranty, there is nothing better for thru-hiking the PCT.
 And maybe you might want some gaiters to stop the small rocks and sand getting into your shoes.

 Best Hiking Socks